Timeless Elegance & Luxurious Comfort in The Hague

 Beautiful 19th century house in the heart of The Hague with period features and high ceilings.
 Using the colour combo of the moment, pink and green, Hülya de Bruine from Crafthouse furnished this stunning period flat combining traditional decorations with urban chic designs.

 Embracing romanticism of the glamorous and poetic era of the 18th & 19th centuries, we choose an elegant damask wallpaper featuring gilded peacocks from the Cole & Son Albemarle collection.
 This was actually our starting point.
-We continued with a kitchen design by Interieuver as a contrast of periods (Victorian style kitchen with contemporary functionalities) which is (to be) featured in July 2020 by Villa d'Arte Magazine.
+We continued with a kitchen design by Interieuver as a contrast of periods (Victorian style kitchen with contemporary functionalities) which is featured in July 2020 by Villa d'Arte Magazine.
 Adding a fireplace embedded in a green marble mantelpiece, ceiling molding and a wooden floor in herringbone pattern created just the atmosphere we were looking for.
 Then we added more elegance with modern and comfortable design seating by Baan (such as the Macarone pouf featured in November 2019 by Residence Magazine), bespoke furnishings by Authentic Models (take a look at the bar cabinet), luxurious Italian kitchen and bed linen by Once Milano and many more design items (don't you just love the Lex Pott candles?) and even some vintage and antique from our private collection.

 Relaxed sophistication in Bergen Op Zoom